lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals-take2.md

 In general, a value should not be optional.
 When a value is not optional, the Swift compiler can help you to minimize bugs.
 When a value is optional, you are on your own.

-Of couse there are many reasons for a value to be optional.
-It is definitely fine for a value to be optional due when its domain definition says its optional.
-For example, a String representing a second address line, or a middle name could be optional, When values are required by their domain definition, such as a first name or a credit card number they should never be marked optional.
+There is only one good reason for a value to be typed as an Optional and that is when its domain definition states that its optional.
+For example, a String representing a second address line, or a middle name could be optional.
+When values are required by their domain definition, such as a first name or a credit card number they should never be marked optional.

+There are very few reasons for a value to be typed as an Implicitly Unwrapped Optional (IUO) - but its fine to use them when necessary - usually as public properties.

 You <u>must</u> always check an optional value for nil - either via `if let` or `?` - before you access it and do the approrate action if it is nil.
 There is no free lunch here.
 The compiler does not just take care of it.